Montmorency Falls: Our Complete Guide

 Ice climbing

 In winter, the frozen wall of the falls becomes a real playground for ice climbing enthusiasts (you can see them when crossing the bridge, by the way).
-Guided outings let you try it out or practice safely right at the foot of the falls, with all equipment provided.
-The experience seems pretty wild and unique, because you climb directly on the frozen formations created by the waterfall.
-It’s an impressive activity to watch… and even more so to do for the most motivated.
+Guided sessions let you try the activity or practice safely right at the foot of the falls, with all equipment provided.
+It looks like a distinctive and adventurous experience, since you climb directly on the frozen formations created by the waterfall.
+It’s an impressive activity to watch… and even more so to do for those eager to give it a try.

 Via ferrata

-The site also offers a via ferrata set into the rock wall along the falls, allowing you to move at height on walkways, ladders, and secured cables.
-The route offers great views of the waterfall and the St. Lawrence River, with different levels adapted to your experience.
-It’s a sporty but accessible activity that lets you discover the falls from a totally different angle.
-If via ferrata interests you in a wilder setting, we tried the one at Cap Jaseux in winter, an exceptional experience that we share in this article.
+The site also offers a via ferrata set into the rock wall along the falls, with elevated walkways, ladders, and safety cables.
+The route offers great views of the waterfall and the St. Lawrence River, with routes suited to different experience levels.
+It is an active but approachable way that lets you discover the falls from a totally different angle.
+If you are interested in via ferrata in a wilder setting, we tried the one at Cap Jaseux in winter, a memorable experience that we describe in this article.

 The zipline over the falls